logseq/nbb-logseq/README.md

 ## Logseq user description

-`nbb-logseq` allows for [easy ClojureScript scripting on Node.js](https://github.com/babashka/nbb) with features for Logseq.
+`nbb-logseq` provides [easy CLJS scripting on Node.js](https://github.com/babashka/nbb) for Logseq.
 Since logseq is primarily written with [ClojureScript](https://clojurescript.org/), this scripting environment has capabilities that are not possible in any other environment.
-For example, [see here](#TODO) for a script that queries any logseq graph.
+For example, [see here](examples/#query.cljs) for a script that queries any logseq graph.

 ## Clojure user description